Jamie Mathieson

-Jamie Mathieson (born 1970) is a British television screenwriter.
-A former stand-up comedian, he has written for a number of UK science fiction TV shows, namely Being Human, Dirk Gently, and for series 8, 9 and 10 of Doctor Who.
+Jamie Alan Mathieson (born May 1970) is a British television screenwriter.
+A former stand-up comedian, he has written for a number of UK science fiction TV shows, namely Being Human, Dirk Gently and Doctor Who.

 Career

 He scripted the sci-fi comedy film Frequently Asked Questions About Time Travel, starring Chris O'Dowd, Dean Lennox Kelly, Marc Wootton, and Anna Faris.
 It was released in the UK and Ireland on 24 April 2009.
-He wrote the drama pilot ALT for Channel 4 in 2014, but was not picked up for series.
+He wrote the drama pilot ALT for Channel 4 in 2014, but it was not picked up for a series.
 However, he did create and write the sci-fi miniseries Tripped for E4.